CronCats/docs/content/docs/pre-reqs-agent.md

 ## Pre-requirements for Croncat Agent

-Before you start [installing the Croncat Agent Cli](/docs/agent-cli.md) you need to prepare your computer/server/vps.
+Before you start [installing the Croncat Agent Cli](/docs/agent-cli) you need to prepare your computer/server/vps.

+## Cosmos

+Please see the [launch-tools repository](https://github.com/CronCats/launch-tools) for details on getting your agent set up.

-## NEAR Cli
+## NEAR Protocol

+### NEAR CLI

 Before you start, you might want to ensure your system is up to date.